city41/rotary-bobble/src/patches/individual/README.md

 # Patches

-This directory contains current patches
+This directory contains the major pieces of the overall patch divided out into files

 - `fixLayerPrinting`: general routines to print strings to the fix layer
 - `gameplayRotaryControls`: adds rotary controls to all gameplay